browserup/browserup-cli/README.md

 * Streaming video
 * Some random code you wrote yourself in *any* language

+See our [Documentation](https://browserup.github.io/docs/en/load/quick-start) for more details.

 There are a few key differences between BrowserUp and other load testing tools:

 * Because this isn't an _import_ it doesn't createa a second implementation to maintain in a script for HTTP, or in some other language.
-* We actually run _your_ *asset*
+* BrowserUp actually runs _your_ *asset*
-* you won't repeat yourself maintaining a separate load test implementation.
+* You won't repeat yourself maintaining a separate load test implementation.
 We are the first DRY (Don't Repeat Yourself) load testing tool
-* Because it runs your code, it doesn't matter what language you use.
+* It doesn't matter what language you use.
 Use any language you want.
-* Because it runs your code, you can use _your_ code libraries.
-The artifact folder and anything in it or below are mounted into the container.
+* Use _your_ code libraries.
+The artifact folder and anything in it or below are copied into the container.
 * Your code repo becomes the source of truth.
-* Most importantly, these differences let you use assets that are ready and updated much earlier in the release cycle, so load testing can *shift left*  and you get feedback sooner, and release sooner.
+* Most importantly, you use assets that are ready much earlier in the release cycle, so load testing can *shift left*  and you get feedback sooner, and release sooner.
+If you're using browser tests,
+* use your page objects as soon as you have them.

 * No correlation, No stale-capture mistakes, No weird web IDEs, No weird scripting languages, No weird DSLs, No weird test frameworks

-If you're using browser tests, use your page objects if you have them.

-BrowserUp's instrumented containers will collect all your performance stats without someone having to dig into the intricate, continually changing, request patterns of your app as you go from release to release.
+BrowserUp's instrumented containers collect all your performance stats without someone having to dig into the intricate, continually changing, request patterns of your app as you go from release to release.

-Your load tests will be *more* accurate, because you're using the thing that normally speaks to your app to drive the load.
+Your load tests will be *more* accurate.

-We publish data for data-driven testing as well as things like think time into the container via environment variables.
+BrowserUp publishes data for data-driven testing as well as things like think time into the container via environment variables.

 Oh, and one more thing